 This is the ninth issue of WilmerHale's 10-in-10 Infrastructure Series.
 In this series, our attorneys share insights on current and emerging issues affecting infrastructure project developers in the United States.
 Attorneys from various practice groups at the firm offer their take on issues ranging from permitting reform to financing to litigation, and share their insights from working with clients in a variety of infrastructure sectors, from water infrastructure to energy development to infrastructure development on tribal lands.
-Read all issues in this series and our other recent publications.
 This client alert was also published by Law360.

 Infrastructure needs are significant across the country, but it would be hard to find any locality or region where the needs are higher than in Indian Country.
 In recent years, both Congress and the Administration have taken steps to increase available funding for infrastructure servicing tribes.
 There has also been a renewed focus on ensuring that tribes have a voice in the development of private infrastructure projects that impact tribal lands or interests.
 In this issue of our Infrastructure Series, we offer our views on (1) a number of new and proposed funding sources for infrastructure development on tribal lands; and (2) effective engagement of tribes in private infrastructure projects, including a number of specific recommendations for developers of projects that cross tribal lands or may impact tribal interests.